Discussions of batteries and solar panels can involve a lot of jargon. Let’s try to clear some of it up.

 That’s not the best way to charge lead acid batteries, but it’s a low cost option that works ok.

-A smart battery charger is similar to a simple regulator, but is designed to charge specific types of batteries, measuring the battery voltage to determine its current state of charge, and automatically adjusting the charging voltage and current during charging to quickly charge the battery, allow it to absorb that charge, and keep it topped up – without overcharging, to maximise the battery’s life.
+A smart battery charger is designed to charge specific types of batteries, measuring the battery voltage to determine its current state of charge, and automatically adjusting the charging voltage and current during charging to quickly charge the battery, allow it to absorb that charge, and keep it topped up – without overcharging, to maximise the battery’s life.

 Recall that power is voltage times current.
 For any power supply, as the current changes, the voltage will change too.
 If there is no current, the voltage will be high, but zero power because there is no current.
 With a really high current, there might not be much voltage supplied, and hence not much power.